4 Biggest Things That Stress Law Students And How To Combat Them

 Having made it through first year, I can honestly say that law school is filled with different kinds of stress – and that’s not always bad thing.
 Law is such a valued degree because employers recognise the rigour and character-building nature of it.
-However, there are some common worries law students face that lead to unnecessary stress.
+However, there are some common worries that stress law students unnecessarily.

-Here are 4 of the biggest things that make first year law students stressed, and how to combat them.
+Here are 4 of the biggest things that stress law students in their first year, and how to combat them.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

 It’s no secret that law school can be challenging – reading lists can seem never-ending, deadlines can often creep up at the worst of times and tutors only have so many office hours.

 After freshers week, first-year students will be expected to read and prepare for seminars, actively take in information during lectures, research and write up coursework, conduct further reading and well as getting to grips with legal research.
 All of this can really pile up and cause law students stress.

 In order to cope with this mammoth workload, you come up with ways to maximise your productivity.
 There are several apps such as Forest which help you work to a timer, whereby you can work for a certain period without being distracted by your phone.
 Come up with a timetable organised into 25-minute slots with a 5 or 10-minute break in-between.
 If you feel that you are struggling with the workload then tell someone.
 Your personal tutor might be able to help you by making suggestions.

 Students often believe that the key to securing vacation schemes in second year is to have legal work experience, so they search tirelessly for placements only to find that many of these are for penultimate year students.